-

 Bridging loans

-Bridging loans aren’t exclusive to property, but they’re commonly used for these transactions.
+Bridging finance isn’t exclusive to property, but it's commonly used for these transactions.

 A bridging loan provides a bridge (hence the name) between your financial position today and your financial position in a year or two.
 These are short-term loans (often repaid in 12 months) that fill a gap in your cashflow.